ttlew/conversation/tutorial.md

     - Value: `headlights`.
 Synonym: `lights`.
     - Value: `air conditioning`.
 Synonyms: `air` and `AC`.
 1. Click **Done** to add the **@appliance** entity.
-1. Repeat Steps 2-8 to create the @`genre` entity with these values and synonyms:
+1. Repeat Steps 2-8 to create the @`genre` entity with fuzzy matching on, and these values and synonyms:
     - Value: `classical`.
 Synonym: `symphonic`.
     - Value: `rhythm and blues` Synonym: `r&b`.
     - Value: `rock`.
 Synonym: `rock & roll`, `rock and roll`, and `pop`.